hire-us/hire-us/README.md

 All this was built on top of amusing GitlabCI with on-commit and scheduled builds.
 And uploading to Appstore was just a CI job.

+## Web

+Everything that you might expect from modern React stack: React, react-router, react-redux, normalizr and etc.

+Unit, integration and e2e (selenium) tests.

+### Notable on frontend

+[Eslint plugin](https://github.com/tipsi/eslint-plugin-tipsi) - don't waste time on recurrent reviewer comments, use linter

+[React/RN router](https://github.com/tipsi/tipsi-router) - share your code not only between mobile platforms but web aswell

+[Flavors](https://github.com/tipsi/babel-plugin-tipsi-flavors) - don't limit yourself only to `.ios.js`/`.android.js` suffixes, create your own flavors.
+This is how we're able to maintain a lot of custom builds.

+[TravisCI for mobile platforms](https://github.com/tipsi/tipsi-travis-scripts) - let your team write build scripts in familiar language.
+Make you life easier with free TravisCI e2e tests on mobile platforms.

+[Appium helper](https://github.com/tipsi/tipsi-appium-helper) - when you need to customize your mobile e2e scenarios in some easy and reproducible way.

 ## Backend

 We did kanban here.
 Because kanban is excellent for tiny teams (2 ppl in our case).
 It is easy to manage priorities, no hustle about sprint's ends/planning, you always know where you have a bottleneck.